Monday, 21 November 2016

 He comes loaded with stuff, so much stuff, and as a Hound fan I have high hopes.
 Very high hopes.
 Unreasonably high hopes.

-Continue after the jump to see the review, and please keep in mind that this is a test shot.
+Continue after the jump to see the full review of Fanstoys Willis, and please keep in mind that this is a test shot.

 Tuesday, 3 May 2016